 Diabetic foot is related to controlling blood sugar and the duration for which the patient had uncontrolled diabetes.
 So for that, it is considered a long-term complication of diabetes.

 Small and minor wounds in the foot can progress very fast to infected ulcers in diabetic patients; as a result of that inspecting the feet daily and seeking immediate medical care in case of any small wound is of utmost importance to prevent the progression.

-Depending on the arterial disease found an intervention is planned; open vascular surgical procedures or endovascular procedures are used depending on the disease extent and anatomy and also the type of micro-organism in the infected foot.
+If there is a narrowing or obstruction in your blood vessels, your doctor might advise an intervention to improve it.
+Open vascular surgical procedures or endovascular procedures depend on the disease extent and anatomy and the type of micro-organism in the infected foot.